The Employment Lawyers : The premier independent guide to leading employment defense attorneys across the United States

 Each year we select just one leading employment attorney in each state to appear in the directory.
 Our in-depth nomination, research and selection process is completely independent.
 It is not possible to buy entry.

-Every January, more than 200,000 nomination forms are distributed to business directors, in-house counsel, HR specialists and lawyers operating in all fifty states.
+Every April, more than 200,000 nomination forms are distributed to business directors, in-house counsel, HR specialists and lawyers operating in all fifty states.
 A shortlist for each state is formed based on the results of the nominations and our own independent research.
 The team then assess the shortlisted lawyers based on 8 key performance indicators, before a final selection is made for each state.

 To assist potential clients, we provide a detailed profile of each lawyer in the guide, highlighting their expertise and experience, an overview of their firm, its employment law practice and full contact information.